Top 10 songs with 'London' in the title

 For the holiday season, this is a departure from my usual history-themed writing, but still very much about London.
 It reveals my favourite songs about London, with a link to a YouTube playlist at the end.

-This first of a two part post presents what I think are the best songs that include the word 'London' in the title, while part two will feature my pick of other songs that are about or inspired by London.
+This first of a two part post presents what I think are the best songs that include the word 'London' in the title, while part two will feature my pick of other songs that are about or inspired by London (part two can be read here).

 Ranking songs is a bit like choosing between your children.
 They all offer something different, equally valid in their own way.
 There are too many criteria on which to assess a song - melody, lyrics, beat, rhythm, mood, feel, associated memories - so it's like comparing apples with pears.